JHenneberg/Guide_VSCode-fortran/README.md

 * Requirements:
   * fortran-language-server, python[, pip]

-This Extension needs the `fortran-language-server` to operate because it is just an interface for the `fortran-language-server` which can be used by different IDEs.
+This Extension needs `fortls` (not maintained original version: [fortran-language-server](https://github.com/hansec/fortran-language-server)) to operate because it is just an interface for the language server which can be used by different IDEs.
-It is written in python
+It is written in python.

 ### Requirements

 1. Install `python`
 2. Install `pip`
-3. Install `fortran-Language-server`
+3. Install `fortls`

 * Python: